ColonelJ/Starpial/README.md

 To represent the interface of an object/class you simply create a type stack and export from it the same names as the object you're trying to represent, but instead of what was originally exported, you export the values of the types which represent those exported things.

 To represent the type of a quotation there is a special object called a stack effect, represented as `[ => ]`.
 Everything to the left of the arrow must represent the state of the stack prior to calling the quotation, and everything to the right represents the state after the quotation has completed.
 Any parts of the stack underneath what the quotation touches may be left out, but if it is used it should be included, or must if it is modified.
 For example <code>[+]?[&#96;?t t t => t]</code> shows a reasonable type judgement for the addition operator.
 To make things shorter you can write `~identifier` to represent a named type parameter as one of the inputs so e.g. `[+]?[~t t => t]` works fine.
 On top of this you can use `#identifier` to represent dependent parameters so an example type might be `[~t #n => {t*n}]` for a quotation that replicates a value of type t n times into a stack object.
 Stack effects may of course be nested since quotations may take other quotations as inputs or produce them as outputs.
-Furthermore the `=>` in the stack effect may be followed by <code>&#96;</code> to say that the quotation may raise an exception (directly), and/or followed by `$` to show it performs I/O or alternatively `$[]` inside which you write the names of any functions you're going to call that may perform I/O.
+Furthermore the `=>` in the stack effect may be followed by <code>&#96;</code> (that is <code>=>&#96;</code>) to say that the quotation may raise an exception (directly), and/or followed by `$` (that is `=>$`) to show it performs I/O or alternatively `=>$[]` inside which you write the names of any functions you're going to call that may perform I/O.

 Within a type stack you are permitted to use `~identifier` to refer to the type of that element within the stack object and use it to copy elsewhere within the type stack e.g. `{~t double t}` is the type of a stack object that contains two objects of the same type with a double inbetween.
 Since there is no input or output you can put the binding on either of them (or even both) and it will still work.
 However, there is a special type stack called a dependent stack which is created as `{=> }`.
-The arrow has to go before any of the dependent arguments but other than that it doesn't really signify anything other than that dependent arguments are allowed and won't get confused with the stack quotation shorhand (you can write `{#x#y#z}` instead of `[#x#y#z {}]`) whose parameters must go to the left of the arrow (and before any actual code as per usual).
+The arrow has to go before any of the dependent arguments but other than that it doesn't really signify anything other than that dependent arguments are allowed and won't get confused with the stack quotation shorthand (you can write `{#x#y#z}` instead of `[#x#y#z {}]`) whose parameters must go to the left of the arrow (and before any actual code as per usual).
 The dependent arguments are of course written `#identifier` and this allows you to create types for other elements of the type stack that dependent on program values.
 For example <code>{=> #n {&#96;? &#42;n}}</code> represents a pair of a length and a list of that length for some type we don't care about.

 ## Type casting
 It is possible to do explicit conversions from something to another type using the syntax `.?destination_type`.
 This is mostly useful for converting between numerical types without using operators, or more uniquely to do narrowing conversions.
 This can be used as a way of stripping unnecessary type tags by doing a cast to one of the supertypes.
 In some cases it may be possible to reinterpret the contents of a stack as it would be serialized e.g. turning a `{uint8*}` into a `{float*}` using `.?{float*}` which is useful for interpreting values in memory.